Southern Theater Command: Area of responsibility

+The Southern Theater Command's jurisdiction includes Guangdong, Guangxi, Hunan, Yunnan, Hainan and the South Sea Fleet, as well as the Special Administrative Regions of Hong Kong and Macau.
 Southern Theater Command's area of responsibility (AOR) includes Myanmar, Laos, Vietnam (Mainland Southeast Asia) and the South China Sea.
-The command's primary missions are maintaining security in the South China Sea and likely supporting the Eastern Theater Command in any major amphibious operation against Taiwan.
+The command's primary missions are maintaining security in the South China Sea and supporting the Eastern Theater Command in any major Taiwan Contingency.

 Organizational structure

 The Southern Theater Command consists of the following components: